What is Mental Toughness?

 Confidence tips for kids – help your kids develop their self-belief and become confident in their interactions.
 Tell them it is ok to be scared or have fears in the classroom.
 Accepting these feelings is the first step and overcoming them.
 Remind them the power of YET!
 If they say they can’t do something.
 Tell them ‘you can’t do it YET!’
 Remind your kids that everyone has their own mind and thoughts.
 It is good to make up your own mind and it OK to disagree every now and then.

 How to assess Mental Toughness

-We also provide a free assessment around 15 characteristics which are proven to increase your Mental Toughness.
-This 30 questions measure will give you insights around these 15 characteristics so can start your thought process on where to make changes.
-The assessment is developed by our founder in support of his 40 page self-help guide; Building Mental Toughness: practical help to become yourself at your best.
-The assessment in combination with the self-help guide will provide you the means to self-coach and change certain habits for the better.
+I developed a free assessment around 15 characteristics which are proven to increase your Mental Toughness.
+My 30 questions measure will give you insights around these 15 characteristics so can start your thought process on where to make changes.
+The assessment is developed in combination with my self-help guide; Building Mental Toughness: practical help to become yourself at your best.
+Both are available for free on this website and they will provide you the means to self-coach and change certain habits for the better.

 How to develop Mental Toughness

 Mental Toughness is a plastic personality trait which means it can be developed.
 Developing Mental Toughness generally happens by teaching you to handle stress more effectively through making fundamental changes to the way you think about problems and by teaching you the tactics and strategies that mentally tough people use.

 Many practical Mental Toughness techniques are described in the self-help guide Building Mental Toughness: practical help to become yourself at your best.
 For some the report and self-help guide are sufficient to start taking action.
 Some might require a coaching conversation to deeply understand the outcomes before they can commit to a way forward.